longhoangly/longhoangly/colllections/_authors/Long.md

 position: QA enginner / the site owner
 ---

-Long is a QA Enginer who love coding and creating useful tools / stuff to help others.
-He based in the Ho Chi Minh City, the south of Viet Nam.
+Long is a QA Enginer who love coding and creating useful tools / libraries to help others.
+He based in the Ho Chi Minh City, the South of Viet Nam.